Forensic Investigations BSc (Hons)

 QS Stars University Ratings

-Top 5 UK Student City (Coventry)
+Top 5 Student City in England (Coventry)

-QS Best Student Cities Index 2023Why you should study this course
+QS Best Student Cities Index 2025

 The course benefits from:

-- Our comprehensive curriculum covers investigative skills, the law, interviewing techniques, forensic science, investigation management, and legal process of enquiry, crime scene analysis, fraud investigation, digital forensics, surveillance and the evaluation of evidence.
+• our comprehensive curriculum covers investigative skills, the law, interviewing techniques, forensic science, investigation management, and legal process of enquiry, crime scene analysis, fraud investigation, digital forensics, surveillance and the evaluation of evidence

-- Use of ethical hacking facilities for digital forensics and investigation using social media and access to well-equipped laboratory facilities for various scientific techniques based in the state-of-the-art Alison Gingell Building4.
+• use of ethical hacking facilities for digital forensics and investigation using social media and access to well-equipped laboratory facilities for various scientific techniques based in the state-of-the-art Alison Gingell Building4

-- Experience of crime scene management and access to a crime scene house and mock courtroom where students will actively participate in simulated court room proceedings.
+• experience of crime scene management and access to a crime scene house and mock courtroom where students will actively participate in simulated court room proceedings

-- Regular expert guest lecturers from professionals in their field who provide insight into the numerous employability options available (subject to availability).
+• expert guest lecturers from professionals in their field who provide insight into the numerous employability options available (subject to availability).

 I am forever grateful that I picked forensic investigations as I have felt part of one big family since the get go, the experiences and the memories I will not forget and are once in a lifetime.
 I have enjoyed this course so much I have decided to stay for a master’s at Coventry!